nixos-asia/website/en/tutorial/nixos-config.md

 ![[nixos-rebuild-switch-flake.png]]
 :::

 Excellent, now we have a flake-ified NixOS configuration that is pure and reproducible!
-Let's store it in a [[git]] repository.
+Let's store our whole configuration in a [[git]] repository.

 {#git}
-## Store the configuration on Git
+## Store the configuration in Git

-First we need to install [[git]]: add `git` to `environment.systemPackages`, and activate your new configuration using `sudo nixos-rebuild switch --flake .`.
+First we need to install [[git]]:
+- add `git` to `environment.systemPackages`, and
+- activate your new configuration using `sudo nixos-rebuild switch --flake .`.

 Then, create a Git repository for your configuration:

 ```sh